Data Science

 What’s a typical starting salary in data science jobs?

-Entry-level data scientists earn around $70,000, which is higher than entry-level salaries in other industries.
+Entry-level data scientists, according to ZipRecruiter, earn around $165,000, which is higher than entry-level salaries in other industries.
 However, keep in mind that many “junior” data scientists have master’s degrees and mid-level analytics experience.

 Is data science right for me?